-The Committee continues to support the Company's governance framework through continual review and support of good governance policies and best practices.
-During the year, it endorsed to Management and the Board the Hotline reporting mechanism as a reporting tool for raising governance related issues.
-It amended its Committee Charter to include explicit provisions on training and education of Committee members, review or issuance of critical compliance certifications, among others, and to align with SEC's Audit Committee performance assessment guidelines for publicly-listed companies.
+During the year, the Committee amended its Charter to include explicit provisions on training and education of Committee members, review or issuance of critical compliance certifications, among others, and to align with SEC's Audit Committee performance assessment guidelines for publicly-listed companies.
+The Committee also conducted, and reported to SEC, the results of its regular self-assessment and rating of the Committee's performance which indicated an overall compliance level in consonance with abovementioned SEC guidelines.

-Committee Performance

-In 2012, the Committee assisted the Board in fulfilling effective oversight of the following functions:
+During the year, the Committee assisted the Board in fulfilling effective oversight of the following functions: